PedroCristo/portfolio_project_1/README.md

 ![Contact Page](./assets/images/readme-images/thanks-page.jpg)

 - When users submit a contact form successful they will land in this Thanks Page.
-There is a button on this page that when is pressed brings the users back to the contact form..<br>
+There is a button on this page that when is pressed brings the users back to the contact form.<br>
 [Live Thanks Page](https://5504-ivory-llama-bws03acj.ws-eu18.gitpod.io/thanks-page.html)
 ## Technologies Used